 What Life Coaching Is

 Life coaching draws from various areas such as emotional intelligence, positive psychology, neurolinguistics programming (NLP), appreciative inquiry, and many more.
 Through these methods, clients are able to dig down inside and start making significant, productive changes.
 The method I’m certified to practice is defined by the International Coaching Federation (ICF), the largest non-profit professional association of coaches worldwide, as “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.”
 Although we can brainstorm ideas at any time, it’s not about giving advice.
 Coaching is focused on what a person’s beliefs and values are, and where those lead to.
 Coaching is conducted in sync with who you are and what’s important to you, not the coach.

 Depending on your goal, you may require a few weeks or months, or on-going coaching.
-You may not know what your goal is and that’s totally fine too — a lot of people don’t.
+You may not know what your goal is and that’s fine too — a lot of people don’t.
 Maybe you feel like somethings missing and you want to figure out what that thing is.
-Maybe you find you are tolerating circumstances in your life, or life itself.
-Whatever it is, we work together through the sessions until we reach that goal.
+Maybe you find you’re tolerating circumstances in your life.
+Whatever it is, we work together until we reach that goal.
 Some topics people work on might be personal growth, careers/entrepreneurship, relationships, and their life purpose — anything and everything you connect with.

 We meet on the set day and time.
-It may be twice monthly, once per week — depending on what you need and what works with your schedule.
+It may be weekly, twice per month — depending on what you need and what works for you and your schedule.